adiman1/liveheartrate/data source/source_explained.md

 | Heart Rate Service     | `0x180D`     | `0000180d-0000-1000-8000-00805f9b34fb`         |
 | Heart Rate Measurement | `0x2A37`     | `00002a37-0000-1000-8000-00805f9b34fb`         |

-These ID's are the one used to subscribe for relevant data of the device.

-In our case Heart Rate Services and Notifications
+1) These ID's are the one used to subscribe for relevant data of the device.
+(1.e) Heart Rate Services and Notifications

 ---